theinvisiblelab/sonder/README.md

 `Sonder` curates meta-search results from a locally hosted [Searx](https://github.com/searx/searx) instance.
 Bias is calculated on three dimensions:

 * __Sentiment Bias__: As a first step, Sonder evaluates the sentiment of search results using the polarity metric implemented in [TextBlob](https://github.com/sloria/TextBlob) &ndash; a Python library for processing textual data.
-As a second step, sentiment bias ($bias_{sent}$) is assessed as the scaled absolute magnitude of the correlation between search result sentiment $sent_i$ and search result rank $rank_i$, where $i$ is an index corresponds to $n$ search results obtained from first ten meta-search web pages.
+As a second step, sentiment bias (_bias<sub>sent</sub>_) is assessed as the scaled absolute magnitude of the correlation between search result sentiment _sent<sub>i</sub>_ and search result rank _rank<sub>i</sub>_, where _i_ is an index corresponds to _n_ search results obtained from first ten meta-search web pages.
 The correlation sign is used to define the direction of the bias.
 A positive correlation indicates that results with negative sentiment are seen first (and vice versa for a negative correlation).

 <p align="center">
   <img src="images/equation_sentiment.svg" />